 - IELTS, minimum of 6.0 in each category (within the last 2 years) or an equivalent qualification.

-Most students will be eligible to apply to Student Finance for a tuition fee loan to cover the costs of your course.
+Students on this course are also official students of the University of St Mark & St John, our validating university, and can apply to Student Finance for a tuition fee loan to cover the full cost of your course.
 There are also loans available to help you cover living costs too.

-We understand that figuring out student finance can be a daunting prospect but we are here to help!
-If you get stuck or just want some friendly advice give us a call on 0333 344 2243.
+We understand that figuring out student finance can be a bit of a daunting prospect but we are here to help!
+If you get stuck or just want some friendly advice give us a call on 0333 344 5536.

 Alternatively, visit gov.uk/student-finance for information and guidance on completing your application.